tidalcycles/tidal-doc/docs/patternlib/tour/transitions.md

 xfadeIn :: Show a => a -> Time -> ControlPattern -> IO ()
 ```

-Same thing as xfadeIn but you can specify the number of cycles that the transition takes to complete:
+Same thing as `xfade`, but you can specify the number of cycles that the transition takes to complete:

 ```haskell
 xfadeIn 1 8 $ s "arpy*8" # n (run 8)